mhagstrand/slate/source/includes/_api_multi-user.md

 ## <span class="jumptarget"> <a name="multi_intro"></a> Multi-User Support </span>

-When you register your app with Bigcommerce, if you [enable multi-user support](/api#multiuser), it will allow store admins to manually authorize users other than the store owner to load the app.
-This feature is not available for [Private Apps](/api#basic-auth).
+When you register your app with Bigcommerce, if you [enable multi-user support](/api#multiuser), this will allow store admins to manually authorize users – other than the store owner – to load the app.
+This feature is not available for [basic-auth apps](/api#basic-auth).

 ### <span class="jumptarget"> Enable multi-user support</span>

-As soon as you [enable multi-user support](/api#multiuser), it affects the control panel of any store with your app installed.
-If you already have an app published in the App Store, be aware that this setting takes affect immediately.
-We recommend testing your multi-user support using a separate app that is in Draft status.
+As soon as you [enable multi-user support](/api#multiuser), this affects the control panel of any store that has your app installed.
+If you already have an app published in the App Store, be aware that this setting takes effect immediately.
+Therefore, we recommend testing your multi-user support using a separate app that is in draft status.

 >NOTE: Let your customers know that you've enabled this feature!
 Otherwise, they won't know that they can start granting access to users.

-To opt in:
+To opt into multi-user support:

 1. Log into **My Apps**.
-2. In the **Technical** panel, select **Multiple Users** in the **Supported Features** area.
+2. In the **Technical** panel > **Supported Features** area, select **Multiple Users**.
-3. Provide a **Remove User Callback URI** in the **Remove User Callback URI** box.
+3. In the **Remove User Callback URI** box, provide a **Remove User Callback URI**.
 4. Save and close your app.

 ### <span class="jumptarget"> About the control-panel experience</span>

-Store admins will be able to adjust user permissions to grant/deny access to your app for other store users.
+Store admins will be able to adjust user permissions to grant/deny other store users' access to your app.

 The next time the user logs in, they will see any apps for which they have been granted access.
 The user can then click on the app icon in the left navigation to load it.